-Working primarily with forms finished in the soda kiln, Lisa York creates ceramics for special occasion and daily use.
-The varied surfaces, line, and circle patterns on the work are inspired from travel and time out doors.
-Her ceramic studio is located in Milwaukee, WI.
+Lisa York creates ceramics for special occasions and daily use.
+The varied surfaces, line, and circle patterns on the work are inspired from travel and time outdoors.
+Her ceramic studio is located by Hartford, CT.

 Ps.
 I Love Soda Firing.